vernemq/vernemq/apps/vmq_webhooks/README.md

 The payload is by default base64 encoded, to disable this add the `--base64payload=false` flag when registering the hook.

+## Caching

+VerneMQ webhooks support caching of the `auth_on_register`, `auth_on_publish` and `auth_on_subscribe` hooks.

+This can be used to speed up authentication and authorization tremendously.
+All data passed to these hooks is used to look if the call is in the cache, except in the case of the `auth_on_publish` where the payload is omitted.

+To enable caching for an endpoint simply return the `cache-control: max-age=<seconds>` in the response headers to one of the mentioned hooks.
+If the call was successful (authentication granted), the request will be cached together with any modifiers, except for the `payload` modifier in the `auth_on_publish` hook.

+Whenever a non-expired entry is looked up in the cache the endpoint will not be called and the modifiers of the cached entry will be returned, if any.

+Note, cache entries are currently not actively disposed on after expiry and will remain in memory.

 ## Persisting hooks across VerneMQ restarts

 Webhooks added with `vmq-plugin` command line tool are not persisted across